jcmoraisjr/haproxy-ingress/README.md

 ### balance-algorithm

 Define a load balancing algorithm.
+Use a configmap option to define a default value, and an ingress annotation to define a per backend configuration.

+Global configmap option:

+* `balance-algorithm`: algorithm name, default value is `roundrobin`

+Annotation on ingress resources:

+* `ingress.kubernetes.io/balance-algorithm`

 http://cbonte.github.io/haproxy-dconv/1.7/configuration.html#4-balance